Another very dull title for a really interesting area of work!

-Whether it started in San Francisco or Shoreditch is a moot point, but it’s a really neat way of softening an industrial / post-modern / steampunk / hipster (delete when word no longer in fashion..) interior without it looking saccharine.
+Whether it started in San Francisco or Shoreditch is a moot point, but it’s a really neat way of softening overly-hard contemporary interiors without them looking saccharine.
 The basic principle is that it has to look organic and random, as if you just left things to grow.
-And, of course, that they did!
+And, of course, that they actually did…

-It also really lends itself to fake plants - unless you’re blessed to live in sub-tropical climate, none of the real stuff is going to last very long.
+That’s why it really lends itself to our plants - unless you’re blessed to live in a sub-tropical climate, no live plants are going to last.
+Just long enough for the Instagram picture, normally!
 Ferns in particular tend to peg out in no time.
-OK, it still looks funky when it’s dead, but only if you’re going for a Tim Burton vibe.
+OK, it can still look funky when it’s dead, but only if you’re going for a Tim Burton vibe.

 There aren’t really any rules, you can hang it, put it in troughs, lace it across a ceiling, weave it into mesh - and we have a tremendous range of things that will work.
 Also important is that the sight lines are are good from further away as well as up close.
 Lighting also plays an important part, either narrow beam spots from way up high, or warm white LED nets just above the greenery.